-Have you considered investing in early stage startups?
+Have you considered investing in early-stage startups?
 But you don’t know how to do it?
 There are questions you need to think about: How much do you invest?
 Where do you find startups?
 How do you balance your portfolio?
 If you don’t know the answers to these questions, don’t worry, you are not alone.
-There are many investors who want to become a business angel and invest in startups, but don’t know where to start.
+Many investors want to become business angels and invest in startups, but don’t know where to start.
 In this blog post, I will give some tips to get you going.
 But before I do, I would like to talk a little bit about the history of startup investing: where are we coming from, and where are we going, in the world of startup investing.

 Below I have some tips you might find useful.
 But there is one thing I would like to emphasize: Be careful when investing in startups.
 Although everyone can invest now: startup investing is not for everyone.
 You will find yourself dealing with complex financial products and highly risky investments; make sure you don’t invest money you can’t afford to lose.
 Enough introduction: let’s now go on to 7 tips when dealing with startup investing.

 Tips for first-time startup investors

 - Mentally write your investments off